BadBob2021/mb/docs/videos/video_dd10.md

 title: Deep Dive 10 - Option and flavor examples, using gen_rule to add a custom preprocessing step/tool
 ---

-## MetaBuild Deep Dive 10 - Option and flavor examples, using `gen_rule` to add a custom preprocessing step/tool
+## Deep Dive 10 - Option and flavor examples, using `gen_rule` to add a custom preprocessing step/tool

 Topics: Examples of using option and flavor, using `gen_rule` to add a custom preprocessing step/tool.